talkable/talkable-docs/source/ios_sdk/advanced.rst

 Specify a custom campaign tag
 -----------------------------

-By default if no campaign tag was specified SDK uses `ios-invite` and `ios-post-purchase` tags for :ref:`Standalone <ios_sdk/integration/standalone>` and
+By default if no campaign tag was specified, SDK uses `ios-invite` and `ios-post-purchase` tags for :ref:`Standalone <ios_sdk/integration/standalone>` and
 :ref:`Post Purchase <ios_sdk/integration/post_purchase>` campaigns.
 But you can explicitly specify your own tag in this way:

   .. code-block:: objc